An assessment for risk of an occlusion in a blood vessel in COVID-19

 Are any of the criteria that are listed below met in your case:

-If at least one of the above-mentioned criteria are met in your case, continue to 2.1 and continue doing the assessment.
+If you have severe symptoms, continue to 2.1 and continue doing the assessment.

 2.1 Risk factors